-They will then allocate a Social Worker who will investigate all the circumstances of your case and prepare an extensive report to the Court about what would be in the child’s best interests.
+The Local Authority will then allocate a Social Worker who will investigate all the circumstances of your case and prepare an extensive report to the Court about what would be in the child’s best interests.
 There will then be a hearing or possibly a number of hearings at Court where a decision will be made by a Judge.

 Why get a special guardianship order?

 There are benefits to a Special Guardianship Order over and above those provided by a Child Arrangements Order.
 A Special Guardianship order may provide access to support and help such as access to counselling, advice and information as well as financial assistance with certain expenses if it is considered appropriate.
 This provision is dependent upon the Local Authority in question as well as the carers’ circumstances.
 In addition, if a child has special needs, the Local Authority can assist with therapeutic services and respite care.

 This is a complex area of law that Woolley & Co can help you with.